prasanna1157/greeter-api/README.md

 # Simple HTTP Endpoint Example
-This example contains a single REST endpoint that greets users in multiple languages.
+This example contains a single REST endpoint that greets users in a different language each time it's accessed.
+It can speak a few different languages.
 The HTTP endpoint is exposed as /greeting.

 ## Service Information